MitchCodes/Discord.ts-Buddy-Boilerplate/README.md

 * _config.dev.json_
 * _config.prod.json_

 On build, webpack will take the config.common.json file (if it exists) and merge it with the appropriate dev or prod file (if they exist) depending on whether you built with `npm run build` or `npm run build-prod`.
-The file that gets generated is named `config.json`.
+The file that gets generated is named `config.json`. _NOTE:_ It merges arrays by adding them together instead of replacing the entire array.
+Be careful of this.

 Although this repo comes with [nconf](https://github.com/indexzero/nconf), you can obviously use any configuration library you want.
 The webpack config file merging will happen anyway.

 ## IDE Notes